What is tax fairness?

 In recent years, Maine has made strides to increase fairness by targeting tax credits to people with low income.
 For example, Maine has increased its Earned Income Tax Credit fivefold since 2019, removed minimum income qualifications for its child tax credit and sales tax credit and introduced a dependent care tax credit and a property tax fairness credit.

 In contrast, Florida, which has the least fair tax system in the US, relies heavily on sales taxes because it doesn’t have an income tax, and it lacks targeted tax credits that create balance for families with low income.
-As a result, families with low income in Florida pay almost five times more of their income in taxes than the wealthiest families do, and 35% more than their counterparts in Maine.
+As a result, low-income families in Florida pay almost five times more of their income in taxes than the wealthiest families do, and 35% more than their counterparts in Maine.

 Income taxes

 Income taxes play a significant role in our economy, but just as important are the taxes that go unpaid.
-The “tax gap” — the difference between what taxpayers owe and what they pay — was $688 billion in 2021.
+The national “tax gap” — the difference between what taxpayers owe and what they pay — was $688 billion in 2021.
 That represents a quarter of the federal tax receipts and about 3% of the nation’s total economic output.
-This gap comes from people with wealth and corporations exploiting loopholes, complex schemes, lax reporting laws, and gutted enforcement capacity to hide their income, along with other nonfiling, underreporting, and underpayment.
+This gap comes from wealthy people and corporations exploiting loopholes, complex schemes, lax reporting laws, and gutted enforcement capacity to hide their income, along with other nonfiling, underreporting, and underpayment.

 Personal income taxes

 On average in the US, income tax rates go up as income goes up.
-Additional tax credits targeted to working families with low-income help offset other forms of taxes that are less fair.
+Additional tax credits targeted to working families with low income help offset other forms of taxes that are less fair.
 However, there’s a hidden issue with income taxes: money earned from investments, like stocks and bonds, isn’t taxed as it grows, unlike income from working.
 This makes it even tougher for working class families to get ahead.

 Minnesota has the second fairest tax structure in the nation after Washington, DC.
 Like Maine, it has robust tax credits for working families, a state-level estate tax, and limits itemized deductions for the wealthy.
 But what sets Minnesota apart is its approach to taxing high investment incomes and its graduated income tax brackets that apply higher rates to higher earnings.
 While Maine’s income tax bracket also increases with the amount of income earned, it only has three brackets.
 The top tax rate starts at just $61,600 for single filers and $123,250 for those married filing jointly, resulting in a large share of middle-income families paying the same rate as millionaires in Maine.